chris-lovejoy/site/_posts/55 Tech for Healthcare/2025-08-03-ai-evals-for-vertical-industries.md

 status: complete
 ---

-This is a a guest lecture as part of the [AI Evals For Engineers & PMs](https://maven.com/parlance-labs/evals) online course (7th August 2025).
+This is a guest lecture as part of the [AI Evals For Engineers & PMs](https://maven.com/parlance-labs/evals) online course (7th August 2025).

 ### Recording
 (Will be uploaded later)